 Status

-The Contractor shall be a not for profit institution or university with experts in the field of HIV, HIV drug resistance testing and public health.
+The Contractor shall be a not for profit institution or university with experts in the fields of HIV, HIV drug resistance testing and public health.

 Accreditations

 An accreditation (ISO 9001 or equivalent; other accreditation or certification in a relevant fieldt) or an on-going accreditation process by a certified accreditation body ☐ is required (mandatory) ☐ would be an asset (desirable), ☒ is not required.